SOLEROD/solerod/README.md

 [tom](https://rentry.co/coked-up) [quin](https://rentry.co/quin) [cord](https://rentry.co/leviath)

-i have bpd/bipolar + audhd n dyslexia so im kinda mega retarded and super crazy just dont interact if youre not chill with someone who will constantly be off the wall idk. i have psychosis which is really easily mistaken for DID. i dont have that! ^_^
+i have bpd/bipolar + audhd n dyslexia so im kinda mega retarded and super crazy just dont interact if youre not chill with someone who will constantly be off the wall idk. i have psychosis which is really easily mistaken for DID. i dont have that! ^_^ i like **tom cruise**, **robert sean leonard**, **dexter**, and house md . . . i am possessive over my f/os *itches my baka head

 dni if your name is bowie/callie/buckfever whatever the fuck you go by now youre a pussy and you want to be me so bad its getting egregious. i wish i was being egotistical when i say that you want to live inside my head. um genuinely dont interact if you like hetalia because i like it more LOL youre all newgens and you just piss me off beyond comprehension. not targeted to anyone in specific i just hate you all -_- dont talk to me about tom cruise rsl or house unless i know you. im possessive over my interests can you tell